CyberSecAI/cve_cwe_rcm/dataset.md

 # CVE-CWE Root Cause Mapping Dataset Requirements

+> [!TIP]
-This document outlines the requirements for creating a comprehensive benchmark dataset for CVE-CWE Root Cause mapping.
+> This document outlines the requirements for creating a comprehensive benchmark dataset for CVE-CWE Root Cause mapping.

 ## Table of Contents